Daggett, California: Infrastructure

-Railroads
+Transportation

 Daggett is a station on the BNSF Railway on the Needles Subdivision.
 Trains are frequent on the line as this line goes to Chicago.
 It is also a junction of the Cima subdivision of the Union Pacific Railroad, the former Los Angeles and Salt Lake Railroad, line from Salt Lake City, Utah via Las Vegas, Nevada.
 The Union Pacific runs via trackage rights on the BNSF and goes to Riverside, California.

 Back in its heyday, Daggett had two narrow gauge railroads, the Borate and Daggett Railroad and the Waterloo Mining Railroad, both built to export silver and borax ore out of the Calico Mountains several miles north.
 Both were 3 ft gauge, and both were serviced by two steam locomotives each.
-After 1907, both of these railroads were closed down and abandoned due to the mining companies moving on to greener pastures found to the north in Death Valley.
+After 1907, both of these railroads were closed down and abandoned due to the mining companies moving to the north in Death Valley.
 The old railroad beds can still be traced in some places in the desert, but now most of the old grades have been paved over to support cars and off-road vehicles.